-Given the nature of the current world pandemic, some ELL classes will be held in person, some will be held online.
+Given the nature of the current world pandemic, some ELL classes may be held in person, some will be held online.
 Please check our website for updated information.

 Beginning: The focus of this class is to develop basic speaking, reading, writing and listening skills in English.
 This will be accomplished through oral and written exercises, life skills activities, conversation, and the use of multimedia sources so students gain confidence and acquire skills needed for everyday life in the United States.High Beginning: This course provides practice in everyday conversations about essential life skills through basic lessons on vocabulary, grammar, reading/writing, listening/speaking and pronunciation.
 It enables students to acquire functional English communication skills that are required for entry-level jobs and everyday life in the U.S.Intermediate: The focus of this class is instruction in English grammar and reading and are designed for adults who have good speaking skills, but who may need help with reading and writing in English.
 This course aims to improve students’ English grammar, pronunciation, conversation, life skills, reading and writing while learning about the culture within the United States.Advanced: This is designed for students who have some advanced English language skills.
 This course aims to develop students’ proficiency levels in all four domains of the English language (reading, writing, speaking and listening) in order to efficiently communicate in everyday situations.
 It is also meant to support students in the development of critical thinking skills.
 The use of technology will also be integrated.CLICK HERE to register for a test session.